Thesis project guidelines: Bachelor of Fine Arts

 Supervision and examination of the thesis project

 The examiners will assess your thesis project, consisting of the artistic and written components, as a whole after you have submitted the written component.
 The assessment must be based on the general degree requirements and the instructions stated in these guidelines regarding the thesis project for the Bachelor of Fine Arts degree.
-If the examiners have been notified of a medical certificate concerning the student’s dyslexia or some other kind of learning disorder, they must take this piece of information into account in their assessment.
+If the examiners have been notified of a certificate concerning the student’s dyslexia or some other kind of learning disorder, they must take this piece of information into account in their assessment.

-Approval, publicity, archiving and registration of the thesis project
+Acceptance, publicity, archiving and registration of the thesis project

-The credits for the thesis project will be registered after all the components of the thesis project have been approved.
+More information on copyrights is available on the Students’ Uniarts and in the student agreement that each student signs at the beginning of studies.
+The credits for thesis projects are registered in the student information system after all the components of the thesis project have been approved.
 As stipulated in Uniarts Helsinki’s Education Regulations, completed studies are valid no longer than 10 years, during which time they can be included in a degree.